JarekSopinski/TIL/Misc/installing-lamp-on-ubuntu.md

 	echo "It works";
 	?>

-Than ctrl-x, enter.
+Then ctrl-x, enter.
 Open localhost/test.php (or youripadress/test.php) in a browser.

 Install mySQL: